-The Gaza Strip, home to two million Palestinians, is frequently on the news.
-The small enclave is one of the most densely populated areas in the world and has been aptly described as “the world’s largest open-air prison”.
+With the latest Israeli bombardments, the Gaza Strip, home to two million Palestinians, is once again the scene of widespread destruction and human suffering.
+As one of the most densely populated areas in the world, the enclave has been aptly described as “the world’s largest open-air prison”.

 It was captured by Egypt during the 1948 Arab-Israeli War and remained under Egyptian control until 1967, when Israel seized the remaining Palestinian territories in a war with the neighbouring Arab countries.

 Gaza is but one of the focal points in the Israeli-Palestinian conflict.
 Although it is part of the Israeli-occupied territories, the Gaza Strip was severed from the West Bank and East Jerusalem when Israel was created.
-A range of Israeli restrictions have since been created that further compartmentalise the Palestinian territories.
+A range of Israeli restrictions has since been created that further compartmentalises the Palestinian territories.

 The Israeli blockade of the occupied Gaza Strip, in its current form, has been in place since June 2007, when Israel imposed an airtight land, sea and air blockade on the area.

 Israel controls Gaza’s airspace and territorial waters, as well as two of the three border crossing points; the third is controlled by Egypt.

 Movement of people in and out of the Gaza Strip takes place through the Beit Hanoun (known to Israelis as Erez) crossing with Israel and the Rafah crossing with Egypt.
 Both Israel and Egypt have kept their borders largely shut, and are responsible for further deteriorating the already-weakened economic and humanitarian situation.